IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/remediation.md

 - Disable `BrokerInfrastructure` or `SystemEventsBroker`.
 - Keep `AppReadiness` disabled as a workaround unless the server's supported configuration specifically requires it.
 - Rebuild AppRepository or StateRepository databases as an initial response to lock/retry events.
 - Repeatedly run broad `Add-AppxPackage` re-registration while the server is still failing at the AppContainer/resource stage.
+It may change user/package state and complicate later recovery analysis without correcting the server-level resource condition.
 - Run an older-version Microsoft WNF cleanup utility on Server 2019 solely because it addressed a similar historical problem.
 - Modify the remediation script's target hash or structural filters just to make an unrelated system match.